QLD

 Tues–Fri 10.00 to 4.00, Sat–Sun 10.00 to 3.00.
 Closed Mon, public holidays and during exhibition changeover.

-Courtesy the artists and Noosa Regional Gallery
+Courtesy the artist and Noosa Regional Gallery

-Courtesy the artist and PALAS, Sydney
+Courtesy the artist and Superwow Gallery

 University of the Sunshine Coast Art Gallery